Ryan McMahon Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings put together by the Cardinals pitching staff ranks 26th in MLB.

-- The Cardinals have the 21st-ranked team ERA among all league pitching staffs (4.50).
+- The Cardinals have a 4.54 team ERA that ranks 22nd among all league pitching staffs.

-- The Cardinals give up the first-fewest home runs in baseball (106 total, one per game).
+- Cardinals pitchers combine to allow 106 home runs (one per game), the first-fewest in baseball.

-- In his last appearance on Saturday against the Chicago Cubs, the righty threw six innings, allowing four earned runs while surrendering seven hits.
+- His most recent time out was on Sunday against the Chicago Cubs, when the left-hander went six scoreless innings while giving up four hits.

+- In 23 games this season, the 32-year-old has put up a 4.06 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .270 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.